decred/dcrpool/README.md

 the pool account and the fee account, for the mining pool.
 This account structure separates revenue earned from pool operations from mining rewards gotten on behalf of participating clients.
 The pool account's purpose is to receive mining rewards of the pool.
-The address generated from it should be the mining address (`--miningaddr`) of the mining node.
+The addresses generated from it should be the mining addresses (`--miningaddr`) set for the mining node.
+It is important to set multiple mining addresses for the mining node in production to make it difficult for third-parties wanting to track coinbases mined by the pool and ultimately determine the cummulative value of coinbases mined.

 The fee account's purpose is to receive pool fees of the mining pool.
+It is important to set multiple pool fee addresses to the mining pool in production to make it difficult for third-parties wanting to track pool fees collected by the pool and ultimately determine the cummulative value accrued by pool operators.
-The address generated from it should be the address set as the pool fee address (`--poolfeeaddrs`) of the mining pool.
+With multiple pool fee addresses set, the mining pool picks one at random for every payout made.
+The addresses generated from the fee account should be set as the pool fee addresses (`--poolfeeaddrs`) of the mining pool.

 ## Testing